Question bank

 Chapter-15 Nouns: Singular, Plural

-Q-1 Change the following sentences into the plural.
+Q-1 Change the following sentences into the singular.
 Make other necessary changes.

-Q-2 Change the following sentences into the singular.
+Q-2 Change the following sentences into the plural.
 Make other necessary changes.

 Q-3